CODE COMPLIANCE GUIDELINE

 In accordance with Section 307.2 of the Fire Prevention Code (as amended by Fairfax County), if under the requirements of the County of Fairfax Air Pollution Control Chapter (Chapter 103, Fairfax County Code) open burning is allowed, a Fire Prevention Code Permit (FPCP) for a bonfire shall be obtained from the Fire Marshal for each location.
 A permit may be valid for up to 10 days for a single location and may be renewed upon application to the Fire Marshal.
 This permit requirement does not apply to recreational fires, fire set for the training of firefighters under the direction of the Chief of the Fire Department, or fire set by a public health or safety officer where a health or fire hazard cannot be abated by any other means.

 PERMIT APPLICATION.
-Complete a Fire Prevention Code Permit (FPCP) application for a bonfire and include the documentation or information listed below.
+Complete a Fire Prevention Code Permit (FPCP) application in PLUS for a bonfire and include the documentation or information listed below.

 The following documentation or information must be submitted with the FPCP application:

 - Property Owner Consent.
 A letter from the owner of the property granting the applicant permission to kindle a bonfire on said property must accompany the FPCP application.
 A bonfire shall be prohibited on the property of another without the express written permission of the property owner.